Dr. R. Robert Richmond IV, Ed. D

 Welcome to the website of the greatest school in Guilford County, North Carolina

-In 2016 we scored 85% on our school test composite score and our NC School Performance Grade improved to an A+ NG !
-Since then we have maintained our proud A!
+While safety is our number one goal, academics are our second and we have traditionally performed very well on district and state assessments.
+In 2016, we scored 85% on our school test composite score and our North Carolina School Performance Grade improved to an A+ NG !
 I invite you to view our NC School Report Card to learn more about our academic accomplishments.
-We were named one of sixteen Most Improved Schools in Guilford County in 2011 and 2009.
-This accomplishment could not have happened without our community support, parents, amazing teachers, and most of all our extraordinary students.
+We were named one of sixteen Most Improved Schools in Guilford County in 2009 and 2011.
+This accomplishment could not have happened without our community support, parents, amazing teachers, and most of all, our extraordinary students.
+During the 2020-2021 school year, while under a pandemic, Northern met expected school growth under NC EVAAS guidelines with a positive growth score of +1.36!

 Yours for children,